bieberg0n/bjdns/bjdns2/Readme.md

 * The client runs locally, connects to the server over HTTP (S) and initiates the request.

 ### Usage
-I have set up a bjdns2 server on Aliyun.
+I have set up a bjdns2 server on g.bjong.me:5353.
 So you can just run bjdns2 client to try it.

 #### Client:
-1. Install Python3, gevent, flask, docopt:
+1. Install Python3, gevent, flask, docopt, PySocks:
 ```
 $ sudo apt install python3 python3-pip
-$ sudo pip3 install gevent flask docopt
+$ sudo pip3 install gevent flask docopt PySocks
 ```
 2. Clone:
 ```